flang-compiler/f18/documentation/FIRLangRef.md

 Syntax:	<code><b>fir.dispatch</b> <em>method-id</em> <b>(</b> <em>arg-list</em> <b>) :</b> <em>func-type</em></code>

 Perform a dynamic dispatch on the method name via the dispatch table associated with the first argument.
+The attribute 'pass_arg_pos' can be used to select a dispatch argument other than the first one.

 Example: